dhis2/dhis2-docs/src/user/scheduling.md

 - You can see the time of last successful synchronization with remote server in the scheduling screen next to the "Last success" label.

+### Predictor { #scheduling_predictor }

+This runs selected predictors and/or predictor groups.

+The relative start and relative end parameters determine the periods in which data will be predicted, relative to the date on which the predictor job is run:

+- **Relative start** counts the days from the job date to the earliest date on which a predicted period may start.
+It can be positive or negative.
+For example, a value of 3 means predict into periods that start at least 3 days after the predictor run.
+A value of -3 means predict into periods that start at least 3 days before the predictor run.

+- **Relative end** counts the days from the job date to the latest date on which a predicted period may end.
+It can be positive or negative.
+For example, a value of 9 means predict into periods that end at least 9 days after the predictor run.
+A value of -9 means predict into periods that end at least 9 days before the predictor run.

+Setting these values can give you very flexible control over when predictions will be made, especially if your predictor job is set to run daily or more frequently.
+Before you set these values, you should think carefully about when you want predictions for a period to start being made, and when you want them to stop being made.
+Then you need to compute the appropriate relative start and end dates.

+Examples:

+1. A predictor is computed from weekly data of the same week.
+(No past sampled data is used.)
+After the week ends on Sunday, you expect the weekly data to be entered on the Monday and Tuesday.
+You don't want to start predicting data until Wednesday after the week ends because you don't want partial results to be shown.
+However, data may still be adjusted on Wednesday, so you want to update the predictions also on Thursday.
+After that, the data is frozen and you don't want to predict for that period anymore.

+    For a job running daily or more frequently, define the relative start as -10 and the relative end as -2 (for periods within 10 to 2 days before the job runs).

+    - Before Wednesday of the following week, the period end is greater than 2 days before, so no predictions are made.

+    - On Wednesday of the following week, the period started 9 days before and ended 2 days before.
+Predictions are made because -9 to -2 are within the range -10 to -2.

+    - On Thursday of the following week, the period started 10 days before and ended 3 days before.
+Predictions are made because -10 to -3 are within the range -10 to -2.

+    - After Thursday, the previous week started more than 10 days before, so no predictions are made.

+    - Predictions are made only on Wednesday and Thursday.
+On Friday through Tuesday, no predictions are made (and the job finishes very quickly).

+2. A predictor is used to forecast a limit (average plus twice the standard deviation) for expected non-seasonally varying disease cases based on data from the previous five weeks.
+Weeks are Monday through Sunday.
+Predictions should start being made from the previous Tuesday, using available data at that time, and continue being made through Tuesday of the week that the predictions are being made for (by which it is assumed that the previous week's data is final).

+    Define relative start as -1 and relative end as 12.

+    - Before Tuesday, predictions will not be made for the following week because it ends more than 12 days later.

+    - On Tuesday, predictions will be made for the following week which starts in 6 days and ends in 12 days.

+    - On Wednesday through the following Tuesday, predictions will be made for the week whose start-to-end dates are Wed: 5 to 11, Thu: 4 to 10,
+    Fri: 3 to 9, Sat: 2 to 8, Sun: 1 to 7, Mon: 0 to 6, and Tue: -1 to 5.

+    - Note that on Tuesday, predicitons are made for the current week with start-to-end dates -1 to 5, and also for the following week with start-to-end dates 6 to 12.
+On all other days of the week predictions are made for one week.

+You can select which predictors and predictor groups will run during the job:

+- **Predictors** runs individual predictors.
+They run in the order added.

+- **Predictor groups** runs predictor groups.
+They run in the order added.
+The predictors within each group run in the order of their names (comparing Unicode character values).

+If both individual predictors and predictor groups are selected in the same job, the individual predictors run first, followed by the predictor groups.